MycoAI/taxotagger/docs/quickstart.md

 ## Use custom embedding models

-You can use your own embedding models with TaxoTagger.
+You can use your own embedding models with TaxoTagger, such as using pre-trained models like transformers or creating domain-specific embeddings to enhance search accuracy.
 For that, please check the [Custom Embedding Models][custom-embedding-models] guide.

+## Use webapp

+You can use the [TaxoTagger webapp](https://github.com/MycoAI/taxotagger-webapp) to interact with the library seamlessly.
+The webapp provides a user-friendly interface to conduct semantic searches and visualize the search results.
+On how to deploy and use the webapp, please check the [TaxoTagger Webapp][taxotagger-webapp] guide.